feiju12138/idea-inlay-hints-extension/README.md

 To use it:

-1. Add `**/inlay-hints/` to the repository-local `.git/info/exclude` file.
+1. Add `/inlay-hints/` to the repository-local `.git/info/exclude` file.
 2. Start an AI coding agent with workspace read/write access from the target project root.
 3. Open the prompt template.
 It targets the entire project by default; edit its scan scope first when only selected modules should be processed.
-4. Send the complete prompt inside the code block to the AI and allow it to create `.ihm` files under `inlay-hints`.
+4. Send the complete prompt inside the code block to the AI and allow it to create `.ihm` files under the project-root `inlay-hints` directory.
 The prompt fully defines the plain-text IHM format, path mapping, and line-alignment protocol, so the AI does not need prior knowledge of or access to this plugin.
 5. Verify that every generated IHM path is correct and has exactly the same line positions and line count as its source file.
 6. Open the source in IDEA.
 The plugin renders the generated notes, and Ctrl-clicking a hint opens the matching IHM line for editing.